TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/Reports/Detailed_Design_Communications.md

 ## Function of the Subsystem

 The communications subsystem has two identical parts, the server and client.
-The server should take a debug signal from the coincidence unit and modulate, then transmit it over the transmission line.
-The client will then demodulate that signal over the [1]
+Both parts work in tandem to transmit and receive a debug signal across the line.
+This system must be able to take any data input and transform it into a modulated packet to receive that data input on the opposite end.
+[1]

 ## Specifications and Constraints